 Braised with a variety of aromatic spices, this fragrant soy gravy in this classic dish is known as Lou 滷.
 This gravy is just so unbelievably good with a warm bowl of steamed rice.
 In many teochew families, this braised meat dish is usually served with plain rice porridge (commonly known as Teochew Porridge).
 Another great way to enjoy this dish is to eat it with steamed buns or mantou.

 You’ll simply never get enough of this aromatic soy gravy.
-What’s more, this classic and versatile dish is also quite easy to prepare too.
-For those who don’t consume pork, you may replace the meat in this recipe with chicken thigh and drumsticks.
+What’s more, this classic and versatile stew is also quite easy to prepare too.
+For those who don’t consume pork, you may replace the meat in this recipe with chicken thigh and drumsticks – tastes just fantastic with chicken as well.

 As usual, enjoy!